-Example of application of PFIC rules
+Example of Application of PFIC Rules

-A U.S. person purchases a \$20,000 Canadian mutual fund in January 2015 and throughout the period of ownership; the U.S. person does not receive any income from the fund.
-In December 2019, the U.S. person sells the mutual fund for \$25,000, realizing a gain of \$5,000.
-Under the PFIC rules, the U.S. person would be treated as realizing a capital gain of \$1,000 each year from 2015 through 2019.
+A U.S. person purchases a \$20,000 Canadian mutual fund in January 2013.
+Throughout the period of ownership, the U.S. person does not receive any income from the fund.
+In December 2017, the U.S. person sells the mutual fund for \$25,000, realizing a gain of \$5,000.

+Under the PFIC rules, the U.S. person would be treated as realizing a capital gain of \$1,000 each year from 2013 through 2017.
 The highest tax rate in the year would be applied to the gain allocated to each year and interest is charged for each year the tax was "unpaid".
 The high rate of tax and the interest charge may be significant.
-In addition, due to the complexity of the rules; the U.S. person may incur additional compliance fees.
+In addition, due to the complex computation associated with the rules, the U.S. person may incur additional compliance fees.

-Planning for U.S. persons living in Canada
+Planning for U.S. Persons Living in Canada

 Given the potentially punitive U.S. tax implications for U.S. persons living in Canada, careful consideration of the PFIC rules should be factored into any analysis of whether a Canadian mutual fund or an ETF is a desirable investment.
-If you are or may be considered to be a U.S. person for U.S. tax purposes, you should speak with your TD advisor as well as a cross-border tax advisor.
+If you are, or may be considered to be, a U.S. person for U.S. tax purposes, you should speak with your TD advisor as well as a professional tax advisor with expertise in U.S. tax law.